 It is not a simple phenomenon and people keep asking me for detailed information on what to do about it.
 In new construction the solution is to have gravel fill that does not contain Pyrite.
 The unfortunate solution in existing houses is the expensive task of removing the concrete slab, cleaning out all the existing gravel and then starting over.
-So the real questions come down to: do you have Pyrite under your house, does it have a potential for causing damage and how do you figure this all out?
+So the real questions come down to: do you have Pyrite under your house, if yes, does it have a potential for causing damage and how do you figure this all out?

 The best information in the province comes from the APCHQ, the Quebec home builder's association, and their warranty programs.
 The catch is that this information is only available in French.
 So with their permission, I have translated their Frequently Asked Question section from their website and made it available to you here on my own website, with a few of my comments to make it clear.
 Click here to see the original text: www.GoMaison.com.
 At the end of this text the APCHQ gives a listing of other useful resources.

 My translation from www.GoMaison.com, a site of the APCHQ.